-of having fulfilled its mandate as Pohamba Shifeta (left) and public set out by the minister in March enterprises minister Leon Jooste 2016 during their initial appointment.
+of having fulfilled its mandate as Pohamba Shifeta (left) and public set out by the minister in March enterprises minister Leon Jooste 2016 during their initial appoint- with there-appointed board.
+(See ment.
 Seated, tourism minister story on page 13).